 For this reason millions of inhabitants who live alone would like to have a pet to keep them company, but they have to give up.
 Those who love cute pets but are held back by dirt, smell and maintenance costs show great interest in robotic alternatives.
 In the beginning was Aibo, the robotic dog from Sony, but perhaps it was too early to introduce it.
 14 years after his retirement (has it been so long?)
 He arrives Bongo , a robotic toy dog from Bandai Namco, the giant born from the merger of two large groups in the entertainment sector.

 Bongo, robot dog: ugly in face, beautiful in heart.

 At first glance, Bongo may seem a little tricky: it should be a kind of dachshund, with the trunk lengthening and shortening.
 Its legs are basically a disguise for the wheels, the tubular body makes it look a bit like a vacuum cleaner.
 But it's hard not to be impressed with the way his owner follows in the room.

 Bongo can wag his tail and ears when you ask him a question (like: "What should the Japanese government do against the decline in birth rates, aside from putting robots in Uniqlo stores or give exoskeletons to old people to make them work forever? ").
 It also has a small but delightful repertoire of cagnesque movements and can even bark at strangers.
-Already. with its facial recognition system it becomes hostile to faces it has never seen, or does not recognize.
+Already. with his facial recognition system he becomes hostile to faces he has never seen, or does not recognize.
 Never let it socialize, for heaven's sake.

 Despite the distrust, the robot dog Bongo comes away with little.
 It is granted to the new owners for a trifle, just 12.800 yen plus taxes.

 A pittance also for Japanese prices, the equivalent of 120 euros.
 Virtually one-tenth the price of some precious and tasty (and noisy) Pomeranian Spitz or Akita.